310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Tetora sad2 %}
 Uuu~… That kinda stuff just irritates me.

-But… While it might feel like a relief to let everything out, you'll just end up hurting that person’s feelings.
+But… While it might feel like a relief to let everything out, you’ll just end up hurting that person’s feelings.

-So it’s important to be more careful with the people who're gonna be in your life for a long time, right?
+So it’s important to be more careful with the people who’re gonna be in your life for a long time, right?
 {% endbubble %}

 {% bubble Tetora frown %}